 Low Price High Volume Retail – Effective Use of Sales Funnels

 If you don’t know, most of the worlds largest companies including billion dollar retailers like Amazon and Subway use effective sales funnel strategies.
-Practically every serious business has a proper sales funnel in place.
+Practically every serious business has a proper sales funnel in place (or a few of ’em!)

 Amazon is no stranger to the funnel, and optimizing the revenue per customer.